pavlo-myskov/get-job/README.md

 The _Continuous Deployment_ workflow is implemented using [Heroku GitHub Integration](https://devcenter.heroku.com/articles/github-integration).
 This feature allows me to connect the app to a GitHub repository and deploy the app automatically from the selected branch when a new commit is pushed to the repository.
 The GitHub integration also supports the option to [wait for CI to pass before deploying](https://devcenter.heroku.com/articles/github-integration#automatic-deploys) the app.
 So the app is deployed automatically only when the build and test tasks are passed.

 [Heroku Pipelines](https://devcenter.heroku.com/articles/pipelines) is used to implement the _Continuous Deployment_ workflow.
 The pipeline is configured to deploy the app to the two environments - _Staging_ and _Production_:
 1. The _Staging_ stage is used to preview code changes and features before being deployed to production.
 This stage is triggered when a new commit is pushed to the `develop` branch or a pull request is merged into the branch from the feature branches.
 The app is deployed to the Heroku staging environment automatically when the tests are passed.
-The staging environment is available here https://get-job-test.herokuapp.com.
+The staging environment is available here https://get-job-dev.herokuapp.com.
 2. The _Production_ stage is a live environment for the app.
-It is triggered by the pull request to merge the `develop` branch into the `master` branch.
+It is triggered when a new commit is pushed to the `master` branch.
 It also deploys the app automatically when GitHub Actions CI is passed.
 The production environment is available by the link https://get-job.herokuapp.com.

 ## Credits
 - ### Code